Muts256/Incidence-Response/README.md

 The investigations in this repository follow the **NIST Incident Response Lifecycle**, ensuring a structured and repeatable approach to handling security incidents:

-- **Preparation** – establishing visibility, logging, and readiness to detect malicious activity
+- **Preparation:** Establishing visibility, logging, and readiness to detect malicious activity
-- **Detection and Analysis** – identifying suspicious behaviour, validating alerts, and determining incident scope and impact
+- **Detection and Analysis:** Identifying suspicious behaviour, validating alerts, and determining incident scope and impact
-- **Containment, Eradication, and Recovery** – considering actions to limit impact, remove the threat, and restore affected systems safely
+- **Containment, Eradication, and Recovery:** Considering actions to limit impact, remove the threat, and restore affected systems safely
-- **Post-Incident Activity** – documenting findings, lessons learned, and opportunities for improvement
+- **Post-Incident Activity:** Documenting findings, lessons learned, and opportunities for improvement

 Each investigation demonstrates how these phases are applied in practice, from initial alert triage through to analysis and response decision-making.